mendresvon/sky-vision/README.md

 ---
-title: Bird Plane Superman
+title: Is it a bird?
+Is it a plane?
+No, it's Superman!
-emoji: 🐠
+emoji: 💪🏿
 colorFrom: red
 colorTo: purple
 sdk: gradio